-After all, if the kids have to research the pet and wait for the pet, they are more likely to appreciate the pet, and help care for it once you bring it home.
-Before choosing a pet, consider:
+After all, if the kids have to research the pet, and wait for the pet, they are more likely to appreciate the pet and help care for it once you bring it home.

-Pets come in all sizes, shapes and forms; there's bound to be one that suits your family's needs and your tolerance level.
-Before choosing a pet type, consider:
+Pets come in all sizes, shapes, and forms; there's bound to be one that suits your family's needs and your tolerance level.
+A few things to consider when choosing a pet:

 One of the best methods for choosing a pet is picking one whose maintenance requirements best fits your temperament and lifestyle.
 Here's a quick list of common household pets listed from lowest to highest maintenance.

 Predictably, younger children are better suited for lower maintenance pets, while adults and older teens are usually better equipped to deal with the medium- and high-maintenance variety.